linux-cultist/venv-selector.nvim/README.md

 These are designed to find venvs in your current working directory and from different venv managers in their default paths.

+Some of them use special variables in the `fd` search query:

+- `$CWD` - Current working directory.
+The directory where you start neovim.
+- `$WORKSPACE_PATH` - The workspace directories found by your LSP when you have an opened python file.
+- `$FILE_PATH` - The directory of the file in the neovim buffer.

-Some of them use the special variables `$CWD` and `$WORKSPACE_PATH`.
-You can also use these in your own searches.
-They will contain the value of your neovim current working directory and the neovim workspace directories when the LSP is active.
+You can use these in your own queries as well.
+Maybe you want to search the parent directories of your opened file for example.

 ### The current default searches are for: